 Your Board of Directors unanimously recommends that you vote FOR the election of each of Todd G. Owens, Richard P. Dutkiewicz and Douglas F. Ray, the nominees proposed by your Board of Directors.
-Your Board of Directors, including the Independent Directors, strongly urges you NOT to sign or return any proxy card sent to you by or on behalf of RiverNorth.
-If you have previously submitted a [color] proxy card sent to you by or on behalf of RiverNorth, you can revoke that proxy and vote for your Board of Directors' nominees and on the other matters to be voted on at the Annual Meeting by using the enclosed WHITE proxy card or voting by Internet, telephone or mail.
+You can vote for your Board of Directors' nominees and on the other matters to be voted on at the Annual Meeting by using the enclosed proxy card or voting by Internet, telephone or mail.

-It is very important that your shares be represented at the Annual Meeting.
-Whether or not you plan to attend, we hope you will vote as soon as possible.
-You may vote over the Internet, as well as by telephone, or by mailing a proxy or voting instruction form.
-Returning the proxy or voting by Internet or telephone does not deprive you of your right to attend the Annual Meeting and to vote your shares in person.
+It is important that your shares be represented at the Annual Meeting.
+Whether or not you expect to be present in person at the meeting, please sign the enclosed proxy and return it promptly in the envelope provided, vote via the Internet or telephone.
+Instructions are shown on the proxy card.
+Returning the proxy does not deprive you of your right to attend the Annual Meeting and to vote your shares in person.